+We have put together 6 of the most popular and trusted cryptocurrency exchanges to buy crypto and Bitcoin in Ireland.
 Buying Bitcoin in Ireland in 2021 is a breeze compared to when I tried to buy in 2013.
-Even during the 2017 bull run, my 80-year-old grandad got in on the action and bought some Bitcoin on Coinbase.
+Even during the 2017 bull run, my 80-year-old grandad got in on the action and bought Bitcoin on Coinbase.
 Unfortunately, bull runs do come to an end and so were his hopes of becoming Tipperary’s first Bitcoin millionaire.

-I’ve put together a list of trusted cryptocurrency exchanges available in Ireland, where you can buy Bitcoin or alternatives cryptocurrencies, also known as alt-coin (including the likes of Ethereum, Cardano, ChainLink etc).
+I’ve put together a list of trusted cryptocurrency exchanges where you can buy Bitcoin in Ireland as well as alt-coin (including the likes of Ethereum, Cardano, ChainLink, etc).

 If you’re interested in a particular exchange and want to find out more, you’ll find lots of articles and tutorials throughout our site everybithelps.co.uk, as well as our YouTube channel Every Bit Helps.